inspec/inspec/docs/dev/plugins.md

 Top-level entries in the JSON file:

- * `plugins_config_version` - must have the value "1.0.0".
+ * `plugins_config_version`| must have the value "1.0.0".
 Reserved for future format changes.
- * `plugins` - an Array of Hashes, each containing information about plugins that are expected to be installed
+ * `plugins`| an Array of Hashes, each containing information about plugins that are expected to be installed

 Each plugin entry may have the following keys:

- * `name` - Required.
+ * `name`| Required.
 String name of the plugin.
 Internal machine name of the plugin.
 Must match `plugin_name` DSL call (see Plugin class below).
- * `installation_type` - Optional, default "gem".
+ * `installation_type`| Optional, default "gem".
 Selects a loading mechanism, may be either "path" or "gem"
- * `installation_path` - Required if installation_type is "path".
+ * `installation_path`| Required if installation_type is "path".
 A `require` will be attempted against this path.
 It may be absolute or relative; Chef InSpec adds both the process current working directory as well as the Chef InSpec installation root to the load path.

 TODO: keys for gem installations